dynamoose/dynamoose/docs/api/schema.md

 **throughput**: number | string &#124; {read: number, write: number}

 Sets the throughput of the DynamoDB table on creation.
 The value can either be a number or an object with the keys `read` and `write` (for example: `{read: 5, write: 2}`).
 If it is a number, both read and write are configured to that number.
-If it is omitted, the read and write values will be set to 1.
+If it is omitted, the read and write values will be set to `1`.
 Throughput will only be respected on table creation, and will not update the throughput of an existing table.

-If this property is set to `"ON_DEMAND"` the table will be created using PAY_PER_REQUEST BillingMode.
+If this property is set to `"ON_DEMAND"` the table will be created using `PAY_PER_REQUEST` BillingMode.

 ```js
 var schema = new Schema({...}, {